Frequently Asked Questions

 Is financial aid available?

-ECS participates in the Indiana School Choice programs, including vouchers and SGO Grant opportunities.
+ECS participates in the Indiana School Choice Scholarship Programs, including “vouchers” and SGO Grant opportunities.
 In addition, ECS offers tuition assistance options primarily for families who do not qualify for State programs.

 What sports do you offer?

-K-4th grade students may participate in soccer, basketball, and wrestling.
-5th-8th grade athletics include soccer, baseball, basketball, volleyball, tennis, cross-country, wrestling, cheerleading, softball, and track & field.
+Lower elementary students in select grades may participate in soccer, flag football, and basketball.
+Upper elementary through 8th grade athletics include soccer, baseball, basketball, volleyball, tennis, cross-country, cheerleading, softball, and track & field.

-Our high school athletic program is growing and offers 10 individual and team sports.
-ECHS is a Class 1A provisional member of the IHSAA and also a member of the Southern Roads Athletic Conference, Indiana Christian Schools Athletic Association, and National Christian Schools Athletic Association.
+Our high school athletic program has grown quickly and offers 11 individual and team sports.
+ECHS is a Class 1A member of the IHSAA.

+We truly value partnership with parents to help make their child’s educational experience successful and meaningful.
 ECS has an active Parent-Teacher Fellowship (PTF) which involves parents in volunteer opportunities, encourages fellowship, and raises funds for needs within the school.
-Parents are encourage to get involved in a variety of roles based on their areas of interest!
+Parents are encourage to get involved in a variety of roles, such as coaching athletic teams or volunteering with fine arts, based on their areas of interest!

 What is your dress code?